 The purpose of the study was (1) to better understand the structure, magnitude and drivers of the cost of providing a targeted level of water service to refugees, and (2) to reflect on the applicability of LCCA in the UNHCR monitoring framework and the potential for implementing it in systematically.

 This brief is intended to highlight key elements of an effective response to an outbreak of hepatitis E virus (HEV) infection in refugee setting.
 It focuses on specific response actions, including the review of common risks associated with health, water, sanitation, and hygiene (WASH).
 The overall implementation of response actions and mode of operation should be context specific, as highlighted by the examples given from Dadaab (Ifo) Kenya and South Sudan.

-- Tags: Bulk Water Treatment, Excreta Management, Handwashing with Soap, Household Water Treatment, Hygiene Promotion, Public Health, Water Quality Testing and Surveillance, and Water Safety Plans.
-Locations: Africa, Dadaab, East and Horn of Africa, Kenya, South Sudan, and Sudan and Chad Special Operational Region.
-Languages: English.
-Organisations: UNHCR.
-Categories: WASH Emergency Guidelines, WASH Guidelines, WASH Operational Guidelines, WASH Policy Guidelines, and WASH Reference Documents.
+- Tags: Bulk Water Treatment, Excreta Management, Handwashing with Soap, Handwashing with Soap, Household Water Treatment, Hygiene Promotion, Hygiene Promotion, Public Health, Water Quality Testing and Surveillance, and Water Safety Plans.
+Locations: Dadaab, East and Horn of Africa, East and Horn of Africa, and Kenya.
+Organisations: UNHCR and UNHCR.
+Categories: WASH Emergency Guidelines, WASH Guidelines, WASH Operational Guidelines, and WASH Policy Guidelines.